 Sometime in mid-1956, bass Matt Williams left to get married.
 Otis replaced him with Chuck Barksdale, who had been the bass of the Dells and, at this particular time, was working as the valet for the Moonglows (with whom he'd sing in the late 50s).
 Barksdale was in and out of the Dells a lot over the years, singing with the Charms, the Moonglows and, in the 60s, D's Gentlemen (a group that toured with Dinah Washington).

-After only a few months with the Charms, bass Chuck Barksdale returned to the Dells; he was replaced by Bill Caffey, a jazz singer from Cincinnati.
+After only a few months with the Charms, bass Chuck Barksdale returned to the Dells; he was replaced by Bill Caffie, a jazz singer from Cincinnati.

 DeLuxe released "Walkin' After Midnight" and "I'm Waiting Just For You" in February, 1957.
-It was reviewed on March 2, along with the Platters' "I'm Sorry," Little Richard's "Lucille," the Hurricanes' "Fallen Angel," and Jimmy Ricks' "Bad Man Of Missouri."
+It was reviewed on March 2, along with the Platters' "I'm Sorry," Little Richard's "Lucille," the Hurricanes' "Fallen Angel," and Jimmy Ricks' "Bad Man Of Missouri".
+In spite of Matt Williams having left, DeLuxe DJ copies of "Walkin' After Midnight" still carried his name (but by then, DeLuxe had started repeating the same text on all its Charms promos until it discontinued the practice completely, probably in 1958).

 On May 18, the Charms appeared at the Syria Mosque Theater in Pittsburgh along with Ray Charles, Ruth Brown, George Hamilton IV, the Moonglows, the Clovers, Bo Diddley, the G-Clefs, and Johnnie & Joe.